RFK Jr., Folk Magic, and the Coon Dong Bone: A Love Charm Misunderstood

 Recent coverage of Robert F. Kennedy Jr. reported that he allegedly described cutting off a dead raccoon’s penis so that he could “study” it.
 The modern reaction has been predictable: confusion, snickering, and disgust.
 Yet to students of roadside America, this is less scandal than a familiar triangle of roadkill, romance, and American folkways.

-Why a love charm?
-Folk magic often works through symbolism .
+Folk magic often works through symbolism.
 The raccoon is clever, dexterous, nocturnal, and famously persistent.
 Its baculum, a literal bone associated with virility, became an obvious emblem of masculine potency, endurance, and sexual magnetism.
-Carried in a pocket, tucked beneath a mattress, kept in a purse, or hidden in a bedroom drawer, it was believed by some to draw lovers, strengthen desire, improve one’s chances in courtship, or give the bearer a little extra sway over wandering hearts.
+Carried in a pocket, tucked beneath a mattress, hidden in a bedroom drawer or even used to stir a love potion, it was believed by some to draw lovers, strengthen desire, improve one’s chances in courtship, or give the bearer a little extra sway over wandering hearts.

-So how do we know that RFK Jr., a Catholic from Massachusetts, was hip to this Appalachian tradition?
-We don’t, but it stands to reason that he knew that there was something of interest inside that dead raccoon’s male organ.
-Otherwise, why go through the trouble of cutting it off?
+We don’t… but it stands to reason that he knew that there was something of interest inside that dead raccoon’s penis.
+Otherwise, why go through the trouble of cutting it off and bringing it home with you?

-The coon dong bone belongs to that same family of objects: humble, charged, and easily misunderstood.
+The coon dong bone belongs to that same family of objects: organic, charged, and easily misunderstood.
 Like many charms, its power may lie less in domination than in confidence.
 The carrier feels bolder.
 Speaks more sweetly.
 Stands a little straighter.
 Belief itself does much of the labor.

 Readers of a certain vintage may remember the baculum’s appearance in JT LeRoy’s novel Sarah (2000), where truck-stop mysticism and Appalachian roadside lore briefly entered literary fashion.
 In the book, the raccoon penis bone is a central, recurring symbol worn as a protective amulet and a badge of status by the "lot lizards" (truck stop prostitutes).
 You could even buy an autographed baculum directly from JT LeRoy’s website.
-Some knowledge travels by bloodline.
-Some by paperback.

 Baculum, or coon dong bone, displayed against Audubon Animals Plate 61, Raccoon; House of Good Fortune Collection